Dying Inside

 overall story, both on the level of plot and symbolism, the effect

 comes across as forced.
-Even so, Silverberg is mostly on the mark, and
+Even so, Silverberg is mostly on the mark,

-and obvious effects, sets this book apart.
+flashy and obvious effects, sets this book apart.

 This is most apparent in the equivocal response of Selig to his loss of